edward-jazzhands/libraries/docs/textual-pyfiglet.md

 ## Colors, Gradients, and Animation

-This section is not complete yet.
+This section is not complete yet (The color/animation system is still under development, but you can see it action in the demo app).

 ## [Link to Github](https://github.com/edward-jazzhands/textual-pyfiglet)